• Skip to primary navigation

 See the Magic of the Blue Lakes

 Some of the most stunning lakes in all of Manitoba are the Blue Lakes… and that’s saying a lot, considering there are over 100,000 lakes in the province!
-The East Blue and West Blue Lakes in Duck Mountain Provincial Park are a gorgeous shade of turquoise, and there are excellent fishing, camping, and hiking opportunities around the lakes.
+The East Blue and West Blue Lakes in Duck Mountain Provincial Park are gorgeous shades of turquoise, and there are excellent fishing, camping, and hiking opportunities around the lakes.

 Learn About Manitoba’s History at the Manitoba Agricultural Museum